jearle/jada/README.md

 #### before(*[key]*, *callback*)

-The before listener fires for the value specified by the key is fired.
-The key is optional, if only a callback is provided, then the callback will fire for all keys set.
+The before listener fires before a key is set.
+The key is optional, if only a callback is provided, then the callback will fire before all keys are set.

 __Usage__